codership/galera/Docs_tommi/python3/source/introduction.rst

 solutions.

 -----------------------------------------------
- Solving the Issues in Syncronous Replication
+ Solving the Issues in Synchronous Replication
 -----------------------------------------------
-.. _`Solving the Issues in Syncronous Replication`:
+.. _`Solving the Issues in Synchronous Replication`:

 To solve the problems in the traditional synchronous replication systems and approaches, researchers all around the world have,